-The aluminum has a very high reactivity with the oxygen and forms aluminum oxide in milliseconds.
-In order to avoid an oxide layer over the surface of the crucible, the furnace is subjected to vacuum conditions, of 10^{-3} mbar at the beginning of the experiment.
-Afterwards, an open cycle of argon flow of 2.3 1 / min is maintained during the totality of the experiment.
-The pressure inside the furnace is maintained in this way at 1200 mbar.
+The aluminum alloy has a very high reactivity with oxygen and forms aluminum oxide in milliseconds.
+In order to avoid an oxide layer over the surface of the crucible, the furnace is subjected to vacuum conditions of 10^{-6} bar at the beginning of the experiment.
+After this, an open cycle of argon flow of 2.31/min is maintained during the totality of the experiment.
+The argon pressure inside the furnace is maintained in this way at 1.2 bar.

-The aluminum alloy was heated to a temperature of 800° C imposed in upper and lower resistors.
+The aluminum alloy was heated to a temperature of 800°C imposed in upper and lower resistors.
 This temperature was maintained during 1.5 hours.
 Electromagnetic stirring started when this temperature was attained.
-Upwards and downwards TMF was alternated every 10 minutes and set to upwards direction during the cooling period until the solidification of the material.
-The temperature of the lower resistor was brought to 700 °C creating a gradient of 660 K/m which was kept until the end of the cooling.
+The upwards and downwards TMF was alternated every 10 minutes and set to upwards direction during the cooling period until the solidification of the material.
+The temperature of the lower resistor was brought to 700°C creating a gradient of 660 K/m which was kept until the end of the cooling.
 The rapid cooling would enhance the reduction of the grain size, therefore, the cooling rate selected was 0.25 K/s.

-3. The mathematical model and results

-The mathematical basis of the present model is the time-dependent Navier-Stokes and continuity equations for an incompressible fluid, and the thermal energy conservation equations with the Joule heating term for the fluid and solid zones of the metal charge [14].
-The turbulent viscosity and the effective thermal diffusivity is the subject of the turbulence model accounting for the EM effects.
-The numerical solution of the coupled problem is obtained using the pseudo-spectral collocation method, employing the continuous co-ordinate transformation for the shape tracking.
+2. The mathematical model and results.
+The mathematical basis of the present model is the time-dependent Navier-Stokes and continuity equations for an incompressible fluid and the thermal energy conservation equations with the Joule heating term for the fluid and solid zones of the metal charge [13].
+As the typical Reynolds number for the flow considered is about 10000, the turbulent viscosity and the effective thermal diffusivity is the subject of the turbulence model accounting for the EM effects [16, 17] which was validated by direct comparison to the experimentally measured turbulent velocity field in [19].
+The numerical solution of the coupled problem is obtained using the pseudo-spectral collocation method, employing the continuous co-ordinate transformation for the free surface and the solidification front shape tracking, as described in the previous publications [16, 18].
 The time-dependent fluid flow problem is set with appropriate boundary conditions: at the free surface of the liquid the normal hydrodynamic stress is compensated by the surface tension, whilst at the solid walls the no-slip condition is applied to the velocity wherever there is a contact at any given time.
 The free surface contact position moves as determined by the force balance and the kinematic conditions.
-During the melting or solidification, the solid-liquid interface is traced automatically as the solidus temperature surface $T = T_S$ moves with the coupled effects of the solid fraction-modified specific heat function.
-The temperature field corresponds to the thermally insulating side wall and the linearly decreasing in time hot top/cold bottom condition.
-The EM mixing and the additive particle distribution is investigated using the numerical models combining the time dependent EM fields, developing flow fields, the moving free surface and solidification front.
-The EM mixing is achieved by the Bitter type coil arranged in separate sections with a prescribed phase shift.
-The device schematic is shown in the Figure 1 and the numerical model with a computed velocity field - in the Figure 3.
+During the melting or solidification, the solid-liquid interface is traced automatically as the solidus temperature surface $T = T{\rm S}$ moves with the coupled effects of the solid fraction-modified specific heat function.
+The temperature field corresponds to the thermally insulating side wall and the linearly decreasing in time hot top-cold bottom condition.
+The EM mixing and the passive additive particle distribution (of relatively low concentration, not affecting the fluid material properties) is investigated using the numerical models combining the time dependent EM fields, developing flow fields, the moving free surface and solidification front.